Real-time circuit breaker for player withdrawals, affiliate payouts, and bonus disbursements in iGaming.

 | Withdrawal velocity spike | A player submits many withdrawal requests in rapid succession — splitting a large amount across small transactions | Cumulative loss if each individual withdrawal passes checks |

-RCL does not detect the intent behind these risks.
+Froddy does not detect the intent behind these risks.
 It limits blast radius by flagging anomalies in amount, velocity, and daily exposure before money moves.

-Withdrawal approved RCL evaluates Payment executes
+Withdrawal approved Froddy evaluates Payment executes

-[Cashier / Wallet] ──→ [ Froddy RCL ] ──→ [Payment Gateway]
+[Cashier / Wallet] ──→ [ Froddy ] ──→ [Payment Gateway]

 evaluates in ms